iodigital-com/io-technology/data/blog/firebase-functions.md

  });
 ```

-### Database Events
+#### Database Events

 When events occur in your Firebase Realtime Database, you can use Firebase Functions to trigger other functions.
 As an example, you can use a function to automatically send a push notification to all users whenever a new message is added to a specific chat room in your database.
 These events include when data is written, updated, or deleted:

-- <b>onWrite</b>: which triggers when data is created, updated, or deleted in Realtime Database.
+- **onWrite**: which triggers when data is created, updated, or deleted in Realtime Database.
-- <b>onCreate</b>: which triggers when new data is created in Realtime Database.
+- **onCreate**: which triggers when new data is created in Realtime Database.
-- <b>onUpdate</b>: which triggers when data is updated in Realtime Database.
+- **onUpdate**: which triggers when data is updated in Realtime Database.
-- <b>onDelete</b>: which triggers when data is deleted from Realtime Database.
+- **onDelete**: which triggers when data is deleted from Realtime Database.

 ```javascript
 import * as functions from 'firebase-functions'